When Do Babies Start Walking? A Guide To Baby's First Steps

 During the first year of your baby’s life, they’ll meet milestone after milestone.
 The first time they smile.
 The first time they laugh.
 The first time they roll over, eat solids, sleep through the night… the list goes on and on.

-Perhaps there’s no milestone that’s as anticipated, though, as baby’s first steps, the time when your little one takes those first few hesitant steps and, before you know it, you have a full-fledged toddler on your hands.
+Perhaps there’s no milestone that’s as anticipated, though, as baby’s first steps.
+Your baby is learning to walk, takes those first few hesitant steps, and before you know it, you have a full-fledged toddler on your hands.

-But at what age do babies walk?
-Your baby won’t suddenly go from crawling to taking their first walk.
-There’s a progression of stages that all babies go through as they teach themselves to walk—sitting, crawling, cruising—and through each of these stages, your baby grows stronger and learns how to control their body so it does what they want it to do.
+But when do babies walk?
+Your little one won’t suddenly go from crawling to taking baby's first steps.
+There’s a progression of stages that all babies go through as they teach themselves to walk—sitting, crawling, cruising.
+Through each of these stages, your baby grows stronger and learns how to control their body so it does what they want it to do.

 In this article, we’ll answer the question “When do babies start walking?”, help you understand how your baby’s physical development helps them transform into a toddler, and dig into all the exciting milestones they hit along the way.

 When do babies walk?
 The short answer to that question: whenever they are ready.
-Every baby learns how to walk at their own pace, and while there is no “normal” age for them to meet the different milestones on the road to walking, there are typical age ranges when babies learn each skill:
+Every baby's first walk happens at their own pace, and while there is no “normal” age for them to meet the different milestones on the road to walking, there are typical age ranges when babies learn each skill:

-• Sitting: The first step towards a baby learning to walk is sitting up and keeping their body upright.
+- Sitting: The first step towards when babies walk is sitting up and keeping their body upright.
 Most babies hit this milestone around the 6 month mark.

-• Cruising: It doesn't usually take long for babies to understand that once they can stand, they can get around, and they’ll start cruising around the room holding onto whatever furniture is handy.
+- Cruising: It doesn't usually take long for babies to understand that once they can stand, they can get around.
+This step along their first walk experience means they’ll start cruising around the room holding onto whatever furniture is handy.

-• Walking: Generally, somewhere between 9 and 15 months, babies realize that they can let go of the furniture and “toddle” along on their own.
+- Baby Walking: Generally, somewhere between 9 and 15 months, babies realize that they can let go of the furniture.
+When babies start walking, expect them to “toddle” along on their own.

-As you see your baby progressing from one milestone to the next, offer lots of praise and don’t panic if they fall.
-There will be lots of trips and falls along the way, but just help your baby back up, give them a quick hug, and encourage them to try again.
-During this time, it is very important that your home is fully babyproofed—outlets covered and sharp corners protected!—to provide a safe environment for them as they move around and explore.
+As you see your baby walking and progressing from one milestone to the next, offer lots of praise and don’t panic if they fall.
+There will be lots of trips and falls along the way when a baby is learning to walk, but just help your baby back up, give them a quick hug, and encourage them to try again.
+During this time, it is very important that your home is fully baby-proofed—outlets covered and sharp corners protected!—to provide a safe environment for them as they take their first walk, move around, and explore.

-And remember that these ages are just guidelines and most babies progress at their own pace.
+And remember that these ages for when babies start walking are just guidelines and most babies progress at their own pace.
 If you’re concerned that your baby is struggling to meet milestones or not reaching them as quickly as other babies are, talk to your child’s pediatrician.

-• Size: Bigger babies need more strength and coordination to move their bodies, so it’s not uncommon for smaller babies to hit all these milestones earlier
+- Size: Bigger babies need more strength and coordination to move their bodies, so it’s not uncommon for smaller babies to take their first walk and hit all these milestones earlier

-Learning to walk is a process that all babies tackle at their own pace, but there are things you can do to encourage your baby to take their first steps.
+Learning to walk is a process that all babies tackle at their own pace, but there are things you can do to encourage your baby's first steps.

 1. Give Them Some Freedom

-Strollers, baby swings and playards are great for entertaining your baby and keeping them safe, but you should also make sure your baby has lots of time to explore on their own.
-This could be as simple as laying them down on a blanket in the middle of the room every day: Even if they don’t yet have the ability to move from the blanket, giving them this freedom can help encourage your baby to start scooting around the room.
+Strollers, baby swings and playards are great for entertaining your baby and keeping them safe, but you should also make sure there's lots of time for the little one explore on their own as your baby is learning to walk.
+This could be as simple as laying them down on a blanket in the middle of the room every day.
+Even if they don’t yet have the ability to move from the blanket, giving them this freedom can help encourage your baby to start scooting around the room.

 2. Offer Motivation

-If you’re trying to help your baby learn how to crawl, lay them down on a blanket and place brightly colored toys just outside their reach so they have to stretch to grab them.
-Gradually move the toys further and further away to encourage them to crawl.
+If you’re trying to help your baby with learning to walk, lay them down on a blanket and place brightly colored toys just outside their reach so they have to stretch to grab them.
+Gradually move the toys further and further away to encourage them to crawl - which will eventually lead to them taking their first walk.

 3. Give Them a Hand